 I know I say this a lot, but I’m serious this time!
 Marble Beach is my favorite beach in Sri Lanka!

-The beach is located around a 30-minute tuk-tuk ride from Trincomalee.
-This coastal area is also famous for whale watching tours and a great place to do it in Sri Lanka.
+This coastal area is also famous for whale watching tours and is a great place to do it in Sri Lanka from May until October.

-There’s also a really well-priced restaurant that serves amazing seafood and drinks at the beach!
-Overall I really enjoyed my visit to Marble Beach and I guarantee you will too!
+There’s also a really well-priced restaurant that serves amazing seafood and drinks at Marble Beach called Ralla!

 Arugam Bay is easily the most popular beach on the east coast of Sri Lanka.
-This stunning bay is famous for surfing and the laid back lifestyle that comes along with it.
+This stunning bay is famous for surfing and the laid-back lifestyle that comes along with it.
 In fact, it is the most popular surf beach in the country!

 The best time to surf in Arugam Bay is between the months of May to October when the swells on the west coast disappear.

-If you’re not a surfer, don’t worry, there’s still plenty of other things to do around Arugam Bay and the nightlife is one thing that attracts many!
+If you’re not a surfer, don’t worry, there are still plenty of other things to do around Arugam Bay and the nightlife is one thing that attracts many!

 One of the best and most famous party hostels is the newly opened Hangover Hostel.
 Here you can enjoy a great social atmosphere that may have you missing the better part of your day!